Sony’s latest flagship, the Xperia XZ offers a premium design, sharp camera and water resistance amongst its array of enticements.

 Sony Xperia XZ: Price

-If you want the Xperia XZ outright, it will cost $999 when it launches on 20 October.
-Telstra will offer the Xperia XZ in black only on 24 month contract terms as follows:
+If you want the Xperia XZ outright, it has an RRP of $999, though you can get it cheaper if you shop around.
+Telstra also offers the Xperia XZ in black only on a 24 month contract.

 Sony Xperia XZ: Specifications